The real British way, believe it or not, is that EVERYBODY’S LIFE MATTERS.

 Brits are big on institutionalizing behaviors.
 It allows for greater control of the greatest number of people.
 I don’t know if all Brits are like that.
 They, like the Jews, cross-bred with all cultures, so to find a person who is all British may be impossible.
 Maybe that’s why they’re so fixated on breed.

 Although I’m part British, my father once said, “You’re Lithuanian and don’t you ever forget it”.
-He probably knew some English traits that he knew I didn’t have.
+He probably knew of some English traits that he knew I didn’t have.

 It all doesn’t matter to me.
 So why do I write about it?
 It matters to everybody else.
 I know what stigma means.
 Since before entering kindergarten I wanted to know why people do what they do.
 No reason beyond wanting to explore.